Updated: Nov 28

 What are Probate Letters?

-Letters may be thought of as the estate representative's "evidence of legitimacy" to act as the estate representative in a probate proceeding.
-When a decedent leaves a will, letters testamentary are sent to the executor of the estate.
+Letters may be considered the estate representative's "evidence of legitimacy" to act as the estate representative in a probate proceeding.
+When a decedent leaves a will, letters of testamentary are sent to the executor of the estate.
 When a person dies without a will, letters of administration are given.
-The Court Clerk issues letters, which are similar to the representative's "driver's license" in a probate case.
-Banks and other agencies that need court evidence that the individual has been given court authority to act on behalf of the decedent and their estate may receive letters.
+The Court Clerk issues letters similar